Amaha / / / How to Stop Being Self-Critical: Breaking Free from Your Inner Critic

 • Build unconditional self-esteem independent of outside events

 Don't think of therapy as admitting failure.
-Think of it as getting a 3rd person perspective which helps you correct negative patterns which impact you over the long term.
+Think of it as getting a 3rd person perspective that will help you correct negative patterns that impact you over the long term.

 Daily Practices:

-• Practice the "Stop, Look, Listen" technique when you catch yourself being self-critical
+• Practice the "Stop, Look, Listen" technique when you catch yourself being self-critical.
+This starts with taking a pause, observing what’s happening inside, and gently listening to what you actually need in that moment.

 • Set boundaries with your inner critic